Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 * A **Data Connection** allows the platform to connect to a storage source (e.g., S3 or Ceph) to save and share artifacts produced in a Workbench or a Pipeline.
 * Finally, the **Git repository** contains the project's source code, ensuring reproducibility and fostering collaboration around the same set of scripts and notebooks.

-These components work together to provide a complete workflow, from experimental development to production deployment of models.
+These components work together to provide a complete end-to-end process, from experimental development to model deployment.

 ## Connecting to a Project